LibraryCarpentry/library-python/_episodes/03-data-types-and-format.md

 ~~~
 {: .output}

-The type *int64* tells us that python is storing each value within this column
+The type `int64` tells us that Python is storing each value within this column
 as a 64 bit integer.
-We can use the *dat.dtypes* command to view the data type
+We can use the `dat.dtypes` command to view the data type
 for each column in a DataFrame (all at once).

 ~~~